9 Eco-Dive Resorts in Southeast Asia: Sustainable Scuba Travel

 From the moment it was envisioned, Scuba Junkie Sipadan was designed to leave the smallest possible footprint.
 It’s set back from turtle nesting sites, powered by solar panels and equipped with a high-tech sewage system.

 Single-use plastics are banned and waste is either recycled or shipped to the mainland.
-In addition, biodegradable cleaners keep the resort and reef pristine.
+We also love that they’ve embraced biodegradable cleaning products to keep the resort and reef pristine.

-Scuba Junkie also takes an active role in protecting marine life.
+Beyond its in-house operations, Scuba Junkie takes an active role in protecting marine life.
 They sponsor annual shark and turtle awareness weeks, cleanups on both land and sea, and even proposed a shark sanctuary in local waters.

 For divers seeking an eco-friendly Sipadan experience, Scuba Junkie sets the standard.